axibase/atsd/tutorials/getting-started-insert.md

 ## Network Commands

-In the previous section you inserted data manually using the built-in web interface forms.
+In the previous section you inserted data manually using the web interface.
 Proceed by inserting data in network command format.

 [Network commands](../api/network/README.md) provide a compact [syntax](../api/network/README.md#syntax) to insert both time series data as well as metadata.